takecare/bread/recipes/fastsourdough.md

 | Total               | ?h       |          |

 - Autolyse ~1h30 at room temp
-- Bulk fermentation in oven with light on
+- Bulk fermentation in oven with light on (45min intervals)
 - Second fermentation in fridge
 - Results: hard-to-shape dough, resulting in poor shape
 - Baked at max temp (~250°) for 15min in dutch oven + 25min at ~200° with dutch oven top removed